osm-search/nominatim-org-site/_tutorials/customize-geometries.md

 geographical elements, resulting in more precise and tailored search outcomes for specific use cases.

+This requirement is derived from a project under EUROSTAT aimed at developing [GISCO](https://ec.europa.eu/eurostat/web/gisco) map services to overcome political issues related to several geometries.

 ## Prerequisites

 Before beginning, ensure that Nominatim is set up and operational on your